ring-lang/ring/marketing/articles/ZigCCisNotReadyYet.md

 And for some reason, Zig cc will do the right thing because (nLastOperation) is used after the switch.

-Another workaround is to avoid (-Ofast) flag when using (zig cc) which is unaccebtable solution because this will produce 10x slower Ring executable.
+Another workaround is to avoid (-Ofast) flag when using (zig cc) which is unacceptable solution because this will produce 10x slower Ring executable.

 Final Comments
 ==============

-All other compilers include Clang doesn't have this bug and produce valid Ring executable
+All other compilers including Clang doesn't have this bug and produce valid Ring executable

 This is important to know, because many people think that Zig cc is just a Clang wrapper